If you love bubbles, you'll adore Caraccioli Cellars in Monterey.

 Last month I had the opportunity to visit Caraccioli Cellars in Monterey County when I did the Carmel Wine Walk.
-Think 15 wineries within four blocks – a wine lovers paradise!
+Think 20 wineries within four blocks – a wine lovers paradise!
 Caraccioli Cellars was one of the more unique tasting rooms we visited and the only one with a focus on bubbles.
-I reached out to Caraccioli Cellars upon my return to dig a bit deeper into their story and their wines.
-I’m pleased to have them participate in our newest addition to the Interview with a Winemaker series.
+I’m excited to have them participate in our newest addition to the Interview with a Winemaker series.

 Caraccioli Cellars is a family owned and operated vineyard with roots deep in Monterey County.
 I was able to chat with Scott Caraccioli, the vice president at his family’s vineyard and who works closely with winemaker, Michel Salgues on the wines Caraccioli Cellars produces.
 And he had a lot to share…

 Tell me a bit about the history of the winery.
 Who started it?
 When was it started?
 What was the impetus for starting the winery?